hotwired-laravel/turbo-laravel/README.md

 ### Turbo Streams

-Sometimes you do need to update multiple different parts of your application at some point.
+Sometimes you do need to update multiple different parts of your application at the same time (not just a single Frame).
 For instance, maybe after a form submission to create a comment in a post, you might want to append the comment to the comment's list and also update the comment's count.
 You can do that with Turbo Streams.
-A Turbo Stream response consists of one or many `<turbo-stream>` tags and the correct header of `Content-Type: text/vnd.turbo-stream.html`.
+A Turbo Stream response consists of one or more `<turbo-stream>` tags and the correct header of `Content-Type: text/vnd.turbo-stream.html`.
 If these are returned from a Turbo Visit from a controller, then Turbo will do the rest to apply your changes.

 A Turbo Visit is annotated by Turbo itself with an `Accept` header that indicates that you can return a Turbo Stream response.
 You can check that using the `wantsTurboStream` macro in the Request class, passing it any given Eloquent Model: